of cycling and mountain biking routes, single trails and bike parks.

-- Light routes are marked in blue.
+- Easy routes are marked in blue.

-- Medium difficulty routes are marked in red.
+- Medium difficulty routes are marked red.

-- Difficult routes are marked black.
+- Difficult routes are marked in black.

-Single trails are marked in yellow.
+Single trails are marked yellow.

 - Single trails are extreme and demanding routes that would not be passable by cars.
 Drive carefully: on yellow trails there is a risk of falling, because in some cases there are no safety devices such as railings.
 Also expect obstacles such as high steps, roots and boulders and not passable pushing and carrying stretches.